SupeRuier/awesome-active-learning/contents/MTAL.md

   They focused on the Genre Classification and Collaborative Filtering and proposed G+CTR.
   Two tasks shares a same parameter.
   The AL strategy selects the instance which would lead to the maximum expected change of the shared parameter.
-- Multi-task Active Learning for Pre-trained Transformer-based Models [2022]:
+- Multi-task Active Learning for Pre-trained Transformer-based Models [2022, TACL]:
   Explore various multi-task selection criteria in three realistic multi-task scenarios.
 - PartAL: Efficient Partial Active Learning in Multi-Task Visual Settings [2022]:
   Only provide annotations for several tasks of the selected instances.